Full Name: Josmer Volmy Altidore

 Altidore made his professional debut in 2006 at the age of 16 with the New York Red Bulls of Major League Soccer.
 In the middle of his third season with New York, in 2008, he made a transfer to Villarreal.
 During his time with Villarreal, he left on three loan stints - with Spanish Segunda División club Xerez in February/May 2009, English Premier League club Hull City for the entire 2009/10 season and Turkish club Bursaspor, where he went on a six-month loan.

-Then, in the summer of 2011, Altidore made the full-time switch to AZ Alkmaar, where he cultivated his skills en route to becoming one of the deadliest goal scorers on the planet before being transferred in July of 2013 to Sunderland of the English Premier League.
+Then, in the summer of 2011, Altidore made the full-time switch to AZ Alkmaar, where he cultivated his skills and led the club to the 2012-13 KNVB Dutch Cup title, before being transferred in July of 2013 to Sunderland of the English Premier League.

 In 2007, Altidore was a candidate for ESPN's Next Award and is one of the stars featured in Adidas' "Impossible is Nothing" advertisements.
 Altidore is featured on the cover of the North American version of FIFA 08 by EA Sports, alongside Ronaldinho and Guillermo Ochoa.